yeeterlol/AboutBlankSpoofer/README.md

 # About:Blank Spoofer
-Spoof webpage as about:blank for unblocking websites
+A JavaScript bookmarklet that uses about:blank to spoof webpages, can unblock websites and GoGuardian's teacher block
 > Bypasses GoGuardian's teacher-block, **NOT ADMIN BLOCK**
 # Bookmarklet
 ```javascript